• MARINE AQUARIUM FISHERIES POLICY

 Decision Tree

 With guidance from the Campaign and other subject matter experts, Species 360 developed this decision tree to prioritize species for assessment of their risks in the international marine aquarium fish trade.
-The framework incorporates input from several curated databases that provide species-specific information, and incorporates existing decision frameworks of CITES and the International Union for Conservation of Nature (IUCN).
-Species 360 will be presenting this decision tree to the CITES community at the 19th Conference of Parties.
+The framework incorporates input from several curated databases that provide species-specific information and incorporates existing decision frameworks of CITES and the International Union for Conservation of Nature (IUCN).
+The research prioritization is guided by four key factors: trade volumes, prior assessments of trade as threat, IUCN Red List status, and additional risks**.